You are viewing a story from harrypotterfanfiction.com

 ‘Nah,’ he shook his head.
 ‘Nothing going.
 And it was a bit too much anyway.’

 And so we did, but not until after the band rehearsal.
-And wow, gadzooks, crikey, blimey guv’nor and such – what a band rehearsal it truly was.
+And wow, gadzooks, crikey, blimey guv’nor and other such vernacular exclamations – what a band rehearsal it was.
 It wasn’t so much a rehearsal, more like a brilliant and terrifying piece of avant-garde performance art with a dose of audience participation and extra shortbread.